qhv1/CS1632_Fall2020/exercises/4/README.md

 your code based on the feedback and resubmit.
 Repeat until you don't get deductions.
 Don't forget to add your partner to the submission.

 1. Create a screenshot of the VisualVM Hotspots panel after running MonkeySim with argument 27 and name it hotspots.png.
+This should be after you have done all your optimizations and refactoring.
 Example:

    ![alt text](hotspots.png "Hotspots panel after optimizations")